Wrath of the First Lantern: Green Lantern Corps

-Green Lantern: New Lanterns
+Green Lantern: New Guardians

 Volthoom encounter Kyle Rayner and tries to put him in an illusion where he sees his dead girlfriend Alex but Kyle breaks free of his illusion.
 Volthoom feeds on Kyle's misery gaining more power before he disappears.
 Volthoom tries absorbing Carol Ferris, Larfleeze, and Saint Walker's emotions but Carol breaks free and escapes, while Larfleeze and Saint Walker both overcame their visions.
 Carol Ferris finds Kyle Rayner and Kyle Rayner tries to contact Arkillo, Atrocitus, Larfleeze, Saint Walker and Indigo-1 but they do not respond.
 Kyle Rayner and Carol Ferris hear that Sinestro was located but arrive at the destroyed Korugar.
-Sinestro arrives and attacks Carol and Kyle, thinking that they have allied with Volthoom but Simon Baz and B'dyg restrain Sinestro.
+Sinestro arrives and attacks Carol and Kyle, thinking that they have allied with Volthoom but Simon Baz and B'dg restrain Sinestro.
 Kyle Rayner agrees to revive Korugar but the strain is too much and he gives up.
 Sinestro breaks free and gets the White Lantern ring but is deemed unsuitable, and leaves with the Yellow Power battery.
 Simon Baz is also deemed unsuitable, while trying to resurrect Korugar with the White Lantern Ring.
 After the end of the crossover, Kyle Rayner and Saint Walker go around Earth healing the planet and it is revealed that Ganthet is secretly alive, along with Sayd.